MathieuAR-GDPSFH/community-guide/in-game-help/texture-pack.md

 This method is for GDPS owners who manage their GDPS on mobile, You can use the PC method to make packs for your Mobile device, so this method is **only** required if you mamage your GDPS on your mobile device.

-NOTE: The default Geometry Dash APK cannot run "High" or UHD (Ultra High Detail) textures, should should edit the HD/Default files instead
+NOTE: The default Geometry Dash APK cannot run "High" or UHD (Ultra High Detail) textures, you should edit the HD/Default files instead

 You will need: